Updated: July 2022

 You can control what you can control – so control it.
 Take control of the condition and function of your immune system.
-Get your immune system tuned-up by taking these following nutritional supplements.
+Get your immune system tuned up by taking the following nutritional supplements.

 Here are the doses of nutritional supplements I recommend to my patients.

 - Vitamin D: 1,000 to 2,000 mg daily (higher dose if weighing over 200 pounds)

 - Zinc: 30 to 50 mg daily (higher dose if weighing over 200 pounds)

 - Quercetin: 500 mg daily

 - Melatonin: 6 mg at night (may cause drowsiness)

 Why These Nutritional Supplements?